indra-yana/react-starter/README.md

     <li>Secure Local Storage Using <a href="https://github.com/softvar/secure-ls" target="_blank">secure ls</a></li>
 </ul>
 <p>
-    You must provide your own API before using this project, or you can see in the `core/remote/api/*.js` directory to see how endpoint used in this project.
+    You must provide your own API before using this project, or you can use my<a href="https://github.com/indra-yana/fastify-kit" target="__blank">Fasity-Kit</a> REST Porject and integrated with it.
     The API Spec will described bellow:
 </p>

-General Header Request :
+### General Header Request :
 - Header :
-    - Authorization : "accessToken key"
+    - Authorization: "jwt.token"
     - Content-Type: application/json
     - Accept: application/json
     - Accept-Language: id|en